Unit and distinct distances in typical norms: Concluding remarks and open problems

 The proof of Theorem \ref{thm:main} applies the fact, established in Section \ref{S4}, that for most $d$-norms $\|.\|$ there cannot be too many linear dependencies over the rationals between the unit vectors (more precisely, for a given number of unit vectors, their linear span over the rationals cannot contain too many other unit vectors).
 It is worth noting, however, that some such linear dependencies always exist.
 In particular, the triangles constructed in the proof of Lemma \ref{l21} show that in every strictly convex $2$-norm there are infinitely many triples of unit vectors whose sum is $0$.
 Similarly, a simple application of the Hurewicz Dimension Lowering Theorem (Theorem \ref{t21}) implies that for every $d$-norm $\|.\|$, there are infinitely many $(d-1)$-tuples $(\textbf{x}_1,\dots,\textbf{x}_{d-1})$ of points of unit norm according to $\|.\|$ such that the $(d-2)$-tuple of differences $(\textbf{x}_2-\textbf{x}_1,\dots,\textbf{x}_{d-1}-\textbf{x}_1)$ is the same for all these $(d-1)$-tuples $(\textbf{x}_1,\dots,\textbf{x}_{d-1})$.
 In particular, this means that for any $\ell\ge d-1$, we can find a set of $\ell$ unit vectors in $\R^d$ whose linear span over the rationals contains at least $(d-1)\cdot (\ell-d+2)$ unit vectors according to $\|.\|$ (in comparison, the arguments in Section \ref{S4} show that for a typical $d$-norm such a span can contain at most $d\cdot \ell$ unit vectors).

 Theorem \ref{thm:distinct-distances} provides nearly tight bounds for the largest possible value of $D_{\|.\|}(n)$ for a $d$-norm $\|.\|$ when $n$ is sufficiently large as a function of $d$.
 As far as we know it may be true that an even stronger bound holds, namely that for every fixed $d$, if $n$ is sufficiently large as a function of $d$, then there is a $d$-norm $\|.\|$ so that $D_{\|.\|}(n) =n-1$.
+This might even hold for most norms.
 A proof of this, if true, would require some additional arguments.
 A careful inspection of the computation in our existing proof shows that it implies that for any $d$ and $n$, we have $D_{\|.\|}(n) \geq n-O(dn^{3/4})$ for most $d$-norms $\|.\|$.
 When $n$ is not large as a function of $d$, then the determination of the largest possible value of $D_{\|.\|}(n)$ among all $d$-norms $\|.\|$ is a difficult problem.
 In particular, the determination of the largest value of $n$ so that $D_{\|.\|}(n)=1$ for all $d$-norms $\|.\|$ is equivalent to a well-known conjecture of Petty, as we describe next.

-The number of vertices in the largest clique that can be embedded in the unit distance graph of $\|.\|$ is called the equilateral number of $\|.\|$, which we denote here by $e_{\|.\|}$.
+The number of vertices in the largest clique that can be embedded in the unit distance graph of $\|.\|$ is called the equilateral number of $\|.\|$, which we denote here by $e_{\|.\|}$ (equilateral numbers have also been considered in other types of spaces, see e.g.\ \cite{elsholtz}).
 A conjecture of Petty raised in 1971 (\cite{Pe}, see also \cite{BMP-survey}) asserts that $e_{\|.\|} \geq d+1$ for every $d$-norm $\|.\|$.
 Note that an equivalent formulation of this conjecture is that $D_{\|.\|}(n)=1$ for every $d$-norm $\|.\|$ and every $n \leq d+1$ (or equivalently, for $n=d+1$).